 The purpose of the hydrologic analysis is to determine new peak discharge frequency relationships and design hydrographs for a portion of the drainage area in Doña Ana County, New Mexico.
-This study establishes peak discharge frequency and flood hydrographs for eight events (50%, 20%, 10%, 4%, 2%, 1%, 0.5% and 0.2% chance floods - see Table 1, below, for year event equivalent) specifically for existing conditions for Spring Canyon in Hatch.
+This study establishes peak discharge frequency and flood hydrographs for eight events (Table 1: 50%, 20%, 10%, 4%, 2%, 1%, 0.5% and 0.2% chance flood for year event equivalent) specifically for existing conditions for Spring Canyon in Hatch.